Chapter 6: Multiple Qubits and Entanglement

 $$|W\rangle = \frac{1}{\sqrt{3}}(|001\rangle + |010\rangle + |100\rangle)$$

-GHZ vs. W: two types of entanglement
+GHZ vs. W: two fundamentally different kinds of entanglement.

 Scaling up

-The pattern for creating GHZ states extends naturally to any number of qubits.
+The pattern for GHZ states extends naturally to any number of qubits.
 An $n$-qubit GHZ state $\frac{1}{\sqrt{2}}(|00\ldots0\rangle + |11\ldots1\rangle)$ uses one Hadamard and $n-1$ CNOT gates.
 In practice, creating and maintaining large entangled states is one of the central challenges of quantum computing, because entanglement is extremely sensitive to noise and decoherence (Chapter 14).

 6.5 Multi-Qubit Gates: Toffoli, SWAP, and Controlled Unitaries